jstrait/wavefile/README.markdown

     Previously, a `Reader` instance could be constructed for a file like this, but the relevant fields on the object returned by `Reader#native_format` would contain `nil` or `""` values for these fields, and no sample data could be read from the file.
 Since files like this are missing required fields that don't have sensible default values, it seems like it shouldn't be possible to create a `Reader` instance from them.
 After this fix, attempting to do so will cause `InvalidFormatError` to be raised.

-* **Bug Fix:** Files in WAVE_FORMAT_EXTENSIBLE format that have an oversized `"fmt "` chunk extension (i.e. larger than 22 bytes) can now be read.
+* **Bug Fix:** Files in WAVE_FORMAT_EXTENSIBLE format that have extra bytes at the end of the `"fmt "` chunk extension can now be read.

     This is similar but different from the first bug above; that bug refers to extra bytes _after_ the chunk extension, while this bug refers to extra bytes _inside_ the chunk extension.
+A WAVE_FORMAT_EXTENSIBLE `"fmt "` chunk extension has extra bytes if it is larger than 22 bytes.

     Previously, a `Reader` instance could be constructed for a file like this, but `Reader#native_format#sub_audio_format_guid` would have an incorrect value, and sample data could not be read from the file.
 After this fix, this field will have the correct value, and if it is one of the supported values then sample data can be read.
 Any extra data at the end of the chunk extension will be ignored.

     Implicit in this scenario is that the `"fmt "` chunk has a stated size large enough to fit the oversized extension.
 For cases where it doesn't, see the next bug fix below.